acquia/blt/readme/multisite.md

     $site_dir = 'example.com';

-You will also need to define your multisites in `blt/project.yml` by creating a `multisite.name` variable.
+You also have the option to define your multisites in `blt/project.yml` by creating a `multisite.name` variable.
 This allows BLT to run setup and deployment tasks for each site in the codebase.
+If you don't manually define this variable, BLT will automatically set it based on discovered multisite directories.

     multisite:
       name: